Granatina/Template10-wiki/Home.md

 * **Is Template 10 ready to use?** No. Not yet.
 Wait until Windows 10 RTM.

 * **What is Template 10?** Template 10 is a better project template for Windows UWP apps.
 For 90% of app developers, Template 10 is the ideal project template.
-It was inspired by the Microsoft Patterns & Practices team.

 * **What about the other 10%?** Those guys typically already have a framework they use, a base project they use, and love to write stuff from scratch anyway.
 The rest of us love to code, too, but only the code that's super-important to our apps.
 Template 10 tries to fill the boilerplate-gap.